Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

    In this step new zone aware statefulsets are created - but no new pods are started yet.
 The parameter `ingester.ring.zone_awareness_enabled: true` is set in the Mimir configuration via the `mimir.config` value.
 The flag `-ingester.ring.zone-awareness-enabled=false` is set on distributors, rulers and queriers.
 The flags `-blocks-storage.tsdb.flush-blocks-on-shutdown` and `-ingester.ring.unregister-on-shutdown` are set to true for the ingesters.

-1. Wait for all Mimir components to restart.
+1. Wait for all Mimir components to restart and be ready.

 1. Progressively scale zone-aware ingesters up, maximum 21 at a time.